-In 2022 Sophia received an honorary acknowledgment from the Latvian Association in Australia and New Zealand for the promotion of Latvian composers.
+In 2024 Sophia received the culture award [Krišjāņa Barona Balva] from the World Federation of Free Latvians (PBLA) and an honorary acknowledgment from the Latvian Association in Australia and New Zealand for the promotion of Latvian composers (2022).
 She was also invited to perform at the opening of the Latvian Embassy at the National Gallery in Canberra.

 Sophia started her musical education at the prominent Emīls Dārziņš' music school in Riga, Latvia.
 She has also enhanced in numerous international courses.
 Among those are masterclasses with Itzhak Perlman, Zakhar Bron, Miriam Fried, Ivry Gitlis, György Pauk, Shmuel Ashkenasi, Christian Tetzlaff, Aurora Master Classes, the Perlman Music Program, Collegium